JackSzwergold/Cheat-Sheets/content/macOS - iPerf.md

 And once it’s installed, run the command with `-v` to do a simple check to see it’s working:

 	iperf -v

-***

-*macOS - iPerf (c) by Jack Szwergold; written on September 15, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*